 Let the mind-body techniques in this report help you get relief from the often vicious circle that is arthritis.
 You know how it works all too well: Chronic pain causes stress, feelings of hopelessness, anxiety, depression and sleep disturbance … which increase pain perception and inflammation … which only make your pain worse.
 That’s where mind/body techniques come to the rescue–whether used in addition to traditional treatments or alone.

-You’ll learn how to reduce the risks of supplements with the tips on page 59.
+You’ll learn how to reduce the risks of supplements.
 Glucosamine/chondroitin, you’ve heard the hype.
 Now, find out if it’s true … along with all those fish oil claims.
 Which herbs really help and what’s the right dose?
 Are you taking the right vitamins?
-You’ll find the expert answers to all this and more in Arthritis: A Guide to Diagnosis and Treatment.
+You’ll find the expert answers to all this and more in Managing Arthritis

 Discover how to take charge and take care of yourself!

-Perhaps more importantly, Arthritis: A Guide to Diagnosis and Treatment gives you the essential information you need to consistently and confidently advocate for yourself.
+Perhaps more importantly, Managing Arthritis gives you the essential information you need to consistently and confidently advocate for yourself.
 It shows you how to make good decisions (about everything–even down to the shoes that you wear), stay positive (even when things get rough) and how to empower yourself.
 (Hint: It takes plenty of rest.
-That’s why you’ll be let in on the six secrets of successful sleep on page 65.)
+That’s why you’ll be let in on the six secrets of successful sleep.)

-Better yet, Arthritis: A Guide to Diagnosis and Treatment is available to you at the lowest price you’ll find anywhere.
+Better yet, Managing Arthritis is available to you at the lowest price you’ll find anywhere.
 The cost is a very small price for the expert information that can make such a large difference in your life.
 Order today and if the report doesn’t match your expectations, let us know and we’ll fully refund your money, no questions asked.

 So, what are you waiting for!
-Send for your risk-free copy of Arthritis: A Guide to Diagnosis and Treatment today and start easing your pain … and get the life you love back again!
+Send for your risk-free copy of Managing Arthritis today and start easing your pain … and get the life you love back again!